Frequently Asked Questions

 It's a beginning.

-How do I access the course and additional stages?
+How do I access Stage One and the later stages?

 Once you enrol in Stage One, you will receive an email with access to the full set of Stage One modules.

-If you choose to continue, additional stages are made available individually when you're ready.
+If you choose to continue, later stages are made available individually when you are ready.

 There are no subscriptions or automatic releases.
-Progression happens intentionally and at your pace.
+Progression happens intentionally and at your own pace.

 The structure supports steady movement — without deadlines, schedules, or pressure to move quickly.